-For Novolog, Humalog, or Apidra insulins, most Cozmo users would select between 4 hours to 5 hours and 15 minutes for their action time (see graph of Humalog action to the right).
+For Novolog, Humalog, or Apidra insulins, most Cozmo users would select between 4 hours to 5 hours and 15 minutes for their action time (see the graph of Humalog action to the right).
 In one study of Novolog, a 19% variation in the time insulin takes to peak can be seen from one person to the next (Diabetes Care #11: pgs 1910-1914, Nov 21, 1998).
 This means that adjusting insulin action makes sense, but a 19% variation suggests that the insulin duration time would vary by only about one hour, not the wide range of 2 to 8 hours that is offered in all the new smart pumps.
-Flexible times for insulin action makes sense but care in selecting this time is critical for good control.
+Flexible times for insulin action make sense but care in selecting this time is critical for good control.

 When a premeal bolus is given with the Cozmo, you enter the number of carbs you plan to eat into the pump and if a glucose test is done it is automatically entered.
 Entering the current blood sugar allows any Bolus On Board (BOB) that is present to be calculated into the recommended bolus.
 This bolus recommendation can then be modified as you wish for extra activity or other factors.

 The Cozmo software enables easy, advanced programming of the pump from a PC with an IR port.
-One feature original to the Cozmo pump and adopted by the the Paradigm 515/715 it is that each type of insulin is tracked separately.
+One feature original to the Cozmo pump and adopted by the Paradigm 515/715 is that each type of insulin is tracked separately.
 Basal insulin, carb boluses, and correction boluses are individually tracked so that the wearer can see what percentage of their insulin is coming from each type of insulin.
 For instance, if 25% of the insulin is coming from correction boluses, it becomes obvious that more basal or bolus insulin is needed or that there may be a problem with forgetting carb boluses before meals (luckily, there is a reminder to correct this type of forgetfulness).
 A good goal is to keep correction boluses below 8% to 10% of the TDD.